 This game provides examples of

-- Attack Its Weak Point: While the Walkers normally require forty-eight hits (thirty in the Intellivision) to take down, a flashing spot will occasionally appear on the Walker, which if the player strikes it will take down the Walker with one shot.
+- Attack Its Weak Point: While the Walkers normally require forty-eight hits (thirty in the Intellivision) to take down, a flashing spot (described in the manual as a bomb hatch) will occasionally appear on the Walker, which will destroy the Walker with one shot if the player hits it.
+In some game variations (5-8 and 13-16 on the Atari 2600 version), however, the bomb hatch actually releases a Smart Bomb, which then tracks you until you destroy it.

 - Endless Game: You play until you run out of speeders or the Walkers reach the Rebel base.